Peter has published seven collections of poetry with Carcanet, two pamphlet collections, a children’s poetry book, and two writing textbooks.

 A night in Matlock Bath, an Ode to Indolence, a boy running the ploughed fields of cross-country, and the 1975 Reading Festival… Careful What You Wish For is winter mornings lit by the tame volcano of a lava lamp, and it is Camus, St-Exupéry and Ken Dodd.
 Also it is Robert Lowell in a canal boat just outside Mirfield, not to mention family poems and love and tennis poems, and the biggest come-back in golf history, as told by the caddy.

 ‘Entertaining and frequently something more’, Carol Ann Duffy said of Sansom’s first book.
-This sixth Carcanet collection is clear-eyed, tender, and just as bewildered by what life is and does.
+This latest Carcanet collection is clear-eyed, tender, and just as bewildered by what life is and does.

 ‘Personal, political, powerful’ — Morning Star